JonathanMEdwards/subtext10/doc/language.md

   number: 0
 }
 ```
-This record contains two data fields: `name` which is an initially empty string, and `number` which is initially the number `0`.
+This record contains two data fields: `name` which is an initially empty text, and `number` which is initially the number `0`.

 The essential operations on a record are to read and change individual fields.
 We read the fields using paths, like `x.name` and `x.number`.
 To change a field we use a _set operation_:
 ```
 x with{name:= 'Joe'}
 ```
-We pronounce this “x with name set to string Joe”.
+We pronounce this “x with name set to text Joe”.
 The result of a set operation is
 a record equal to the value of `x` except with the field `name` set to `'Joe'`, which is
 ```
 record{ name: 'Joe', number: 0}